gretkierewicz/dissertation/README.md

 - Pensum - creating basic model, view and serializer
 - Pensum - adding limit field + some corrections
 - Serializers - cleanup
+- ParentFromURLHiddenField - changing how lookup kwarg is acquired

 ### To be done: